perforate-org/hexaurl/crates/hexaurl-config/README.md

 The default configuration:

 - No minimum length
-- Maximum length of 21 characters
+- Maximum length of the encoded HexaURL string representation
 - Alphanumeric with hyphens and underscores
 - No consecutive delimiters
 - No leading/trailing delimiters
 - No adjacent different delimiters

-See the root README.md for complete documentation.
+See [the root README.md](https://github.com/perforate-org/hexaurl#readme) for complete documentation.